Kagwep/Oware/README.md

 - **3D Visualization with Babylon.js and Blender**: Immerse yourself in the Oware world with 3D visualization powered by Babylon.js.
 The models are created using Blender, ensuring a visually appealing and engaging gaming experience.

-- **VP3 Token**: Oware introduces the VP3 token, a digital asset within the game.
-Players can earn and trade VP3 tokens as rewards for their achievements.
+- **OWR Token**: Oware introduces the OWR token, a digital asset within the game.
+Players can earn and trade OWR tokens as rewards for their achievements.

 ## Development Setup